 He has published a substantial number of papers and books, and co-authored the bamboo account in the Flora of China, which names and describes half the bamboo species of the world.
 He has undertaken extensive collaborative fieldwork with local botanists and foresters in the Himalayas and China to further biodiversity knowledge, a by-product of which has been the naming and introduction of a few interesting bamboos new to western horticulture.

 He has lectured on bamboos in the US, and has served on the Board of Directors of the American Bamboo Society as International Director.
-He is also editor of the ABS Species List, which standardises names for bamboos in cultivation.
-He is an Honorary Life Member of the American Bamboo Society, and Life Member of the International Dendrology Society, and was an Honorary Research Associate of the Royal Botanic Gardens, Kew.
-He lives in the Chiltern Hills of S England.
+He is now an Honorary Life Member of the ABS, Editor of the ABS Species List, which standardises names for bamboos in cultivation and Editor of the ABS Journal.
+He is a life Member of the International Dendrology Society, and was an Honorary Research Associate of the Royal Botanic Gardens, Kew.
+He lives in the Chiltern Hills of Southern England.

 For far too much information see career history

 Contact Chris for advice and collaboration, and for identification and consultancy services, undertaken for fun or for a fee (in my dreams), or maybe make a small donation to help to keep the website going!